slcs-jsc/jurassic/docs/manual/overview.md

 scattering have been developed in dedicated extensions and applied in specialized studies.

-Over time, JURASSIC has been extended to support additional capabilities, including tomographic retrieval methods and GPU-accelerated radiative transfer.
-Ongoing development aims to integrate these capabilities into a unified, modular code base to improve maintainability and long-term sustainability.
+Over time, the broader JURASSIC ecosystem has also included additional developments such as tomographic retrieval methods and GPU-accelerated radiative transfer.
+In this repository, GPU-related functionality is exposed only through optional integration hooks to external unified builds rather than as a self-contained default capability.

 ---